What is the translation rates debate about?

 Why is this debate a problem?

-My question is how many translators are coming to believe that their work must be of inferior quality if they cannot command the same rates as some of their colleagues?
+My question is how many translators are coming to believe that their work must be of inferior quality if they can’t command the same rates as some of their colleagues?
 Language combination and specialisation help dictate the rates a translator can demand.
-But many translators might wonder if they are up to the task.
+But many translators might wonder if they’re up to the task.
 Is it simply a question of how they market their services since direct clients are typically willing to pay more than agencies?
 Is it possible for translators to take a stand on rates without declaring war on certain agencies?

 Let me know what you think.